For every Barnett apartment created and sold to a tenant of social housing three social benefits are created:

 Barnett invests in people providing innovative finance solutions to enable them to purchase their own home thus vacating their social housing dwelling for occupation by those on the waiting list for social housing.

 The Purchaser achieves something that was an impossible dream – home ownership.
 Barnett is aware of tenants of social housing who are now striving to be able to qualify for future Barnett projects.

-The homeless person or family on the Victorian Housing Register who moves into the social housing dwelling vacated by the Purchaser; and
+The person or family experiencing homelessness on the Victorian Housing Register who moves into the social housing dwelling vacated by the Purchaser; and

 Individuals and families

 Accommodation disadvantaged individuals and families who benefit from the additional interim (crisis and transitional) accommodation that is created by Barnett.

 Khoa has accelerated his journey to home ownership after 30 years in social housing.